nathan-contino/nathan-contino.github.io/README.md

-# Stylish Portolio template for Nathan Contino
+# Nathan Contino's personal webpage.

-A Jekyll implementation of the [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/) template by [Start Bootstrap](http://startbootstrap.com/) for Nathan Contino's personal webpage.
+An implementation of the [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/) template by [Start Bootstrap](http://startbootstrap.com/) for Nathan Contino's personal webpage using Jekyll.